apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 ## Community

-Both of the projects are open source.
+Both projects are open source.
 Scrapy benefits from a large and well-established community.
-It has been around since 2008 and has garnered significant attention and usage among developers, particularly those in the Python ecosystem.
+It has been around since 2008 and has attracted a lot of attention among developers, particularly those in the Python ecosystem.

 Crawlee started its journey as Apify SDK in 2018.
-It now has more than [12000 stars on GitHub](https://github.com/apify/crawlee) and a community of more than 7000 developers in their [Discord Community](https://apify.com/discord), used by TypeScript and JavaScript community.
+It now has more than [12K stars on GitHub](https://github.com/apify/crawlee), a community of more than 7,000 developers in its [Discord Community](https://apify.com/discord), and is used by the TypeScript and JavaScript community.

 ## Conclusion